 One over-the-counter option is Dramamine.
 Always check with your vet before you give your dog any type of new medication.
 Your pup may be sleepy after taking this motion sickness remedy.

 Another option is the prescription pill Cerenia.
 Discuss this treatment option with your vet well before you plan on hitting the road.
 Side effects of Cerenia may include lethargy, excessive drooling, and diarrhea.

-While traveling with your dog for the holidays may seem exciting, it’s always important to remember to keep your pet safe and calm.
+While traveling with your dog may seem exciting, it’s always important to remember to keep your pet safe and calm.
 Invest in the proper doggy traveling equipment to keep him secure, puppy-proof your car, and get your dog acquainted with your vehicle before you hit the road.

 Other than that, enjoy the journey with your dog!